MessageSquare0x

 What This Looks Like in Practice

-A global retailer with 90,000+ employees across 40+ countries replaced their annual review forms with adaptive individual conversations available in each associate's native language.
-The shift eliminated the manager bottleneck entirely — associates completed conversations during breaks or commute time, in 40+ languages, without requiring translation or manager scheduling.
+An anonymized multi-site organization replaced their annual review forms with adaptive individual conversations available in each associate's native language.
+The shift eliminated the manager bottleneck entirely — associates completed conversations during breaks or commute time, in many languages, without requiring translation or manager scheduling.

 The completion rate multiplied by 4 compared to their previous form-based process.
 More critically, the qualitative data surfaced patterns invisible in their old system: regional differences in onboarding experience, specific store-level management behaviors driving attrition, and skills gaps that correlated with underperformance weeks before it showed up in sales numbers.